 Dr. Lisa Olenik Dorman is the official Section 504/ADA compliance officer for the College.
-The Senior Vice President for Planning and Administration, Treasurer is the contact for all matters concerning the physical plant facilities for Huntingdon and for matters relating to staff personnel at the College.
-Dr. Olenik Dorman is the contact person for faculty for matters relating to specific academic requests.
-The Dean of Students is the contact person for students with specific non-academic requests.
-The persons in these positions are responsible for assisting with the coordination of efforts to comply with federal regulations, which require equal access to all programs and services of the College to individuals with disabilities with respect to his or her assigned area(s).
-Any student, faculty or staff member may contact any one of the persons in the named positions for clarification, appeal or resolution of a disability-related issue.
+The person in this position is responsible for assisting with the coordination of efforts to comply with federal regulations, which require equal access to all programs and services of the College to an individual with disabilities with respect to his or her assigned area(s).

 The Director of Health Services is the Intake Coordinator for students with disabilities who request services and/or accommodations to minimize the effects of their disabilities in the classroom.
 Students must voluntarily identify themselves and provide current, official documentation of disability in order to become eligible for reasonable accommodations.
 If documentation is inadequate, the student may be asked to provide additional information/evaluation.
+Any student, faculty or staff member may contact any one of the persons in the named positions for clarification, appeal or resolution of a disabilityrelated issue.